infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

 Step 3

-: Selecting Approach will give you a list of approaches for the different runways at your selected airport and  a preview will display on the map as you cycle through them.
+: Selecting Approach will give you a list of approaches (see tables below) for the different runways at your selected airport and  a preview will display on the map as you cycle through them.
 Tap 'select' at the bottom when you have your desired approach